Don’t let the moving stress win you over.

 While planning the trip, mark down important spots on your route:

-Continue packing.
+Continue packing and plan accordingly.
 If you feel that time is running out, maybe it is time to call in some help.
 Rally some friends, family, and neighbors and ask for help with your packing.
 This can be a great opportunity to spend more time with people you care about.

 Label your boxes with their content and special instructions and warnings (i.e. "fragile", "this side up", etc.). it is also a good idea to mark each box with a number and a color.
 That will help the movers identify where is the box coming from and where does it go to in the new house.